corzblog (about)

 * "User" variables are now all in one central place.
 Like lots of other php packages, what you need is in "config.php".
 I might even get around to doing a form for this.

 * archiving your blogs is now a trivial matter.
-Call the old blog what you like, drop it into the "arc" folder and bingo!
-It's in the archive menu.
+Call the old blog what you like, drop it into the "arc" folder and bingo! it's in the archive menu.
 When you select an archive, its blogs are listed in the blog menu too, for easy navigation.

-* there's loads more, I'll probably write up the changes after I've had a sleep
+* There's loads more, I'll probably write up the changes after I've had a sleep

 v1.6.2